sass/sass-site/source/blog/034-request-for-comments-color-spaces.md

 Sass will natively support all predefined color spaces declared in the Colors Level 4 specification.
-It will also support unknown color spaces, although these can't be converted to and from and other color space.
+It will also support unknown color spaces, although these can't be converted to and from any other color space.

 ### New Sass Color Functions